David-Aqeel/Project-1-MASTERMIND/README.md

 PSEUDOCODE:

+//Mastermind Game setup

+//Need a home page with the mastermind name top centered in big letter and three menu options: Game Rules, High Score List, and Start Game

+//clicking 'Game rules' will explain how to play the game with images of gameplay as well

+//clicking 'High score list' will show either the highest score or the 3 highest scores

+//clicking 'Start Game' will start the game

 //'Game rules' and 'high score list' will be a single static page

 //When player clicks 'start game' will be taken to the main game.